msamprovalaki/msamprovalaki.github.io/index.md

 ## News

+- **[May 2024]** The AUEB NLP Group has submitted the AUEB ImageCLEFmed 2024 paper, with myself as the primary contributor.
 - **[Oct.
 2024]** My thesis in under the final review and will be available soon in the NLP Group’s [website](http://nlp.cs.aueb.gr/theses.html)